 Mini Dental Implants – Randolph, NJ

 Traditional dental implants are a wonderful tooth replacement option.
 In fact, they have helped countless individuals to forget about all the woes of tooth loss, and they will continue to help people for generations to come.
-However, some patients may qualify for an alternative type of dental implants: mini dental implants.
+However, some patients may qualify for an alternative type of dental implant: mini dental implants from our Randolph, NJ dentist.
 On this page, you will learn more about mini dental implants and the benefits they offer.

 What Are Mini Dental Implants?

 Mini dental implants are just what they sound like: small dental implants.
 However, they are not smaller in length just in their diameter.
 Whereas a traditional dental implant might be 4 – 5 mm in diameter, a mini dental implant is usually around 2.5 mm in diameter.

 Some dentists exclusively place mini dental implants because they are less invasive and easier to place than their traditional counterparts.
 However, while mini implants are an ideal solution in many cases due to inadequate bone for traditional implants, they are not always the best option.
 When you visit Drs.
 Glen and Zachary Goldstein for your tooth replacement consultation, they will carefully evaluate the state of your oral health and your jawbone before they make a treatment recommendation.

 Advantages of Mini Dental Implants